Expert Slide and Photo Scanning Since 2002.

 Q: What if I request the DVD slide show disk and it won't play in my DVD player?

-A. We have only had a few instances in the many years that we have been making DVD slide show disks.
+A. We have only had a few instances in the many years since 2004 that we have been making DVD slide show disks.
 We simply cannot account for how every DVD player will act with our disks.
 All we can say is that we will send you a DVD disk that plays in all our test players.
 It will also store the images so that you can also pull them off onto your computer, if your DVD player will not play the disks.
 If your computer does not have a DVD drive, then you should request a USB flash drive as a backup.
 While a DVD slide show is an option, it is FREE.
 You are not guaranteed to get a slide show that will play in every DVD player ever made.
 You are paying for your images and the images are stored on the DVD slide show disk even if you can't play it on your DVD Player and on your TV.
 They can be pulled off onto your computer using a DVD drive in the computer.

 Q: What if I want CD data disks instead of DVD data disks?